mubix/WhiteChapel/README.md

 into the bin directory and do a ```./elasticsearch -f ``` to start elastic search up.

+Elastic Search doesn't have to run on the same machine as you are running WhiteChapel.
+Just make a config file called 'elastic.conf' copying the exmaple provided (elastic-example.conf) with the URL.
+Usually ```http://127.0.0.1:9200/``` if you are running ES locally.

 ## Installation::

 * git clone https://github.com/mubix/WhiteChapel.git